 12.11 Data Logging

 The use of data loggers that record Data for post-race analysis is accepted.
-The use of linked data performance loggers that supply real time information in cockpit is not permitted.
+The use of linked data performance loggers that supply real time information in the cockpit is not permitted.

 12.12 Numbers And Championship Decals:

-There is no requirement to run any Championship decals.
+Only competition numbers allocated by the Championship are to be displayed.
+They must be displayed in accordance with Motorsport UK Yearbook Regulation J4 and remain as allocated until the end of the season.

+Competitors must display CTCRC decals in an un-obscured position in accordance with the following table.